AMWA-TV/bcp-003/best-practice-secure-comms.md

 Wildcard certificates SHOULD NOT be used.

 Certificates SHOULD contain the Subject Alternate Name extension.
-The Subject Alternate Name field SHOULD contain the Common Name, and any other names the server is known by.
+The Subject Alternate Name field SHOULD contain the Common Name, and any other names the server is known by, [to ensure client compatibility][Digicert].

 Certificates SHOULD NOT use IP addresses as the Common Name or as a Subject Alternate Name.